V. N. Janaki: Film career

-Janaki's early films were Manmatha Vijayam (1939) and Savithri(1941).
+Janaki's early films were Manmatha Vijayam (1939) and Savithiri (1941).
 Chandralekha in 1948 brought her popularity.

-Janaki acted with Ramachandran in films like Raja Mukthi and Mohini.
-She continued acting, with films like Velaikaari and Marudhanaattu Ilavarasi in the 1950s but had stopped by 1960.
-Following the death of Ramachandran's second wife, she moved in with him.
-They legally married in 1962.Ramachandran, who was childless in his three marriages, is said to have taken an affectionate interest in the well-being of Surendran, her son from her first marriage.
+Janaki acted with Ramachandran in films like Raja Mukthi (1948) and Mohini (1948).
+She continued acting, with films like Velaikaari and Marudhanaattu Ilavarasi until 1950.
+By her preference, Janaki opted to stop movie acting by 1953.
+Following the death of Ramachandran's second wife Sadananthavathi in 1962, she moved in with him.
+They legally married in 1963.
+Ramachandran, who was childless in his three marriages, is said to have taken an affectionate interest in the well-being of Surendran, her son from her first marriage.

 Political career

 Janaki was not politically active during Ramachandran's life with only a handful of public appearances in AIADMK's early days.
-Ramachandran groomed other young leaders of his party for political responsibility, including the actress Jayalalithaa, with whom he was said to share a great professional rapport.
+Ramachandran groomed other young leaders of his party for political responsibility, including the actress J. Jayalalithaa, with whom he was said to share a great professional rapport.

 When Ramachandran suffered a paralytic stroke in 1984, she became the intermediary between him and the party.

 Due to his death in 1987, Janaki was asked by party members to take his place.